dftossem/mqtt_ros_aws_iot/README.md

 ##

-This package is an adaptation from [mqtt_bridge repository](https://github.com/groove-x/mqtt_bridge) and uses AWSIoTMQTTClient instead of paho-mqtt.
+This package is an adaptation from [mqtt_bridge repository](https://github.com/groove-x/mqtt_bridge) and uses AWSIoTPythonSDK instead of paho-mqtt.

 ## Download